 In securitizations of private credit assets, credit enhancement refers to any of a number of features designed to make the notes even more creditworthy than the underlying assets themselves.
 Perhaps the most common form of credit enhancement is overcollateralization, or “OC.”
 When the outstanding amount of the note is less than the notional value of the loans or other assets in the collateral, the difference is the OC.
 The higher the level of OC, the more protection there is against defaults and losses in the underlying portfolio.

-As a case study in the importance of note performance tests in esoteric securitizations, one can look to institutional transactions for which public information sheds some light on how structures held up through the Covid-19 recession earlier this year.
+As a case study in the importance of note performance tests in esoteric securitizations, one can look to institutional transactions for which public information sheds some light on how structures held up through the Covid-19 recession.
 An example was a $70 million deal for small business lender Fora Financial from late 2019.
 This transaction (Fora Financial Asset Securitization LLC, Series 2019-1) was backed by merchant cash advances and business loans.
-The transaction breached a test in April that triggered an early amortization of the notes.
+The transaction breached a test in April 2020 that triggered an early amortization of the notes.
 This ended a 3-year reinvestment period after just about 6 months as delinquency rates soared to 45%.
 Despite this, each of the classes of notes have paid back in full by November 2020.

 Investors on the Percent platform also had exposure to similar assets through note programs for borrowers such as Wall Street Funding, which was onboarded onto the platform in 2019.
 In the case of the Wall Street Funding program, the short duration of individual notes provided substantial protection by allowing program terms to evolve as the economic environment worsened.
 For example, the level of first loss cushion was increased from 15% to 25% as notes were refinanced, protecting against lower collection rates.